vygr/ChrysaLisp/docs/NUMERICS.md

 ## Conversions

 There are three conversion functions built in. `(n2i)`, `(n2f)` and `(n2r)`.
-These pass through without change any same type number.
-Otherwise they convert the input into the requested output.
+These pass through without change any same type number, otherwise they convert the input into the requested output.

 Conversion to a format with lower precision will loose fractional bits, they